-Direct Deposit

-Students can request direct deposit of refund cheques to their bank account using Student Web Service at www.rosi.utoronto.ca.
+Direct Deposit: Request direct bank deposit of refund cheques using ACORN at www.acorn.utoronto.ca

-Disbursement of Financial Aid Award Payments - Interest-free Loans
+Interest-free Loans

-Students who are eligible for interest-free loans as determined by the Financial Aid Office can access these funds via their Scotia Professional® Student Plan after their registration has been confirmed by the Faculty to Scotiabank in early September.
-By the end of the first week of classes in September, students can check their Scotiabank account to determine if funds are already available for withdrawal.
+Students who are eligible for interest-free loans as determined by the Financial Aid Office can access these funds via their Scotia Professional® Student Plan and TD Student Line of Credit after their registration has been confirmed by the Faculty to Scotiabank and TD in early September.
+By the end of the first week of classes in September, students can check their Scotiabank and TD account to determine if funds are already available for withdrawal.